JUNE

 “They found you floating on some ocean debris, you’ve been unconscious for two weeks.
 Your siblings would soon be here.”

 June raised a trembling hand to her lips as she fought her tears.
 “Y-you knew I wouldn’t die?”
-She stammered as she stared at a solemn looking Death.
+She stammered as she stared at a solemn Death.

 He shook his head.
 “Nope.
 I really thought you were going to die.”
 He stood to leave, pocketing the book and observing her one last time.
 “I guess God does work in mysterious ways.
 Live till we meet again.
 I’ve got work to do.”